Landmarks of Shiashkotan

 North-Western solfatara field

-Especially interesting is the valley of Sernaya (Sulphuric) stream which flows eastwards from Sinarka volcano, towards ocean.
-Here, over the area of some 500 by 700 metres is interesting geothermal field with three geyser-like hot springs.
+Especially interesting is the valley of Sernaya (Sulphuric) stream which flows eastwards from Sinarka volcano, towards the ocean.
+Here, over the area of some 500 by 700 meters is an interesting geothermal field with three geyser-like hot springs.

 Three geyser-like springs

 This solfatara field (solfataras – sites where sulfurous gases are emitted near the volcanoes) is known for decades, at least since 1960ies or earlier.
 Here are some 100 fumaroles.
 Already then geologists noticed here several springs which repeatedly, after certain intervals of time spouted a mix of hot water and gases.
 The most prominent ones are:

 - Burljashij (Бурлящий – The Bubbling/Boiling One).
 Approximate coordinates: 48.874296, 154.198406.
 Temperature of water – approximately 90 ° C;

 - Geizernij (Гейзерный).
 Approximate coordinates 48.875331, 154.200200.
 Size of the cauldron: 5 by 1.5 m.
 Every 15 – 20 seconds some 1 – 1.5 m high fountain of gases, steam and water shoot up from this spring.
 The temperature of this water is approximately 70 ° C;